Travel Technology Interactive

+Travel Technology Interactive (also known as TTI) is a French-based IT software company that provides software to the airline industry.
+It is specialized in IT software for the management of airlines.
+It provides an Airline Reservations System with an integrated Global Distribution System (GDS).

+History

-The company was created in 2001, as a dedicated IT company for Air Antilles Express.
+The company was originally created in 2001, as a dedicated IT company for Air Antilles Express.

 In 2005, it became an Amadeus IT Group worldwide business partner.
 In August 2006, it became an IATA StB Preferred Partner.

 The next year, it acquired a competitor in Latin America, CIONS Software, a Brazilian IT company based in Ribeirão Preto (Brazil) and renamed it TTI do Brasil.

 In November 2007, it opened its first subsidiary, TTI Caraïbes, based in Baie-Mahault (Guadeloupe).
 In May 2008, Travel Technology Interactive signed a cooperation agreement with Hahn Air for it to provide complementary BSP distribution services to Travel Technology Interactive's airline customers.
 In 2010, the company opened its subsidiary TTI Asia in Singapore.

-On April 18, 2011, Travel Technology Interactive was listed on NYSE Alternext in Paris.
+On April 18, 2011, Travel Technology Interactive was listed on New York Stock Exchange (NYSE) Alternext in Paris.
 In 2016, a new subsidiary, TTI Americas, opened in Panama.